numpad0/numpad0/calculatorshell/README.md

 It was *meant* to be a personal handheld UART terminal with calculation features.

 ## LICENSE
 CC BY-SA.
-Note that this is based on HP a product line, so common sense applies.
+Note that this is made to be visually identical to an HP product, so common sense applies despite including none of original logo or text.
 If anyone's making a commercial product based on this data, I won't be involved in that and I won't take any resposibilities.

 ## COPYRIGHT
 (C) 2025 @numpad0